linkedin/rest.li/docs/step_by_step.md

 ## Introduction

 In this tutorial, we’ll take a first look at Rest.li and learn about some of its most basic features.
-We’ll construct a server that responds with *Fortunes* for GET requests and also create a client that sends a request to the server and prints a fortune returned by the server.
+We’ll construct a server that responds with *Fortunes* for GET requests and also creates a client that sends a request to the server and prints a fortune returned by the server.

 Rest.li uses an inversion of control model in which Rest.li defines the client and server architecture and handles many details of constructing, receiving, and processing RESTful requests.
-On the server-side, Rest.li calls your code at the appropriate time to respond to requests.
+On the server side, Rest.li calls your code at the appropriate time to respond to requests.
 You only need to worry about your application-specific response to requests.
 On the client side, Rest.li helps send type-safe requests to the server and